-Your financial adviser will need to complete an online application via the Secure Online Portal, and choose the option "reached preservation age, not yet retired, and wish to establish a Transition to Retirement Pension Account" from the Eligibility selection.
+You or your financial adviser can complete an online application via the Secure Online Portal, and choose the option "reached preservation age, not yet retired, and wish to establish a Transition to Retirement Pension Account" from the Eligibility selection.

 If you are transferring funds from an existing Accumulation Account to start a new Transition to Retirement Pension Account, a completed Superannuation to pension or TTR pension form, is required, which is available from the Secure Online Portal.